Using Python for Web Backends and Data/AI

 2. data processing, AI, ML, LLMs

-One thing that stands out to me is that the two worlds use the same language, but in different ways.
 Python code in backend projects tends to be more structured.
 I’ve seen better scaffolding, use of MVC, stronger emphasis on OOP, and stricter typing.
 Production backends bring a different architectural discipline because deployment and uptime force it.

-It’s fun to bring that backend mindset into the mix on data engineering projects.
+It’s fun to bring the backend mindset into the mix on data engineering projects.
 Knowing how systems are deployed, how services are structured, and how things run in production (Kubernetes/AWS et al) makes it easier to think ahead about the workflows.
 It feels good to have finally connected the dots between the backend and data world.
-I feel there’s a lot more value in that overlap than most people realize.
-Stay tuned for some upcoming posts and projects if you’re excited about Python, AI, and Data Science.
+There’s a lot of value in that overlap than many people realize.

 Posted